 |Number of US people reported under FATCA are only a few thousands||Several millions of accounts are reported under CRS|

 Therefore, both FATCA & CRS prevent offshore investors from avoiding tax and hoarding unaccounted cash overseas.
-This required cooperation from the tax authorities from all the G20 and OECD countries.
-Hence, they introduced a Common Reporting Standard or CRS.
+However, it required cooperation from the tax authorities from all the G20 and OECD countries.
+Finally, the Common Reporting Standard or CRS was introduced.

 2. Foreign Account Tax Compliance Act